OneDrive/onedrive-sdk-python/README.md

 To interact with the OneDrive API, your app must authenticate for a specific resource.
 Your app must first use the Resource Discovery helper to find out which service you can access.
 Then, you can build a client to access those resources.
+This uses a slightly different auth flow than the standard code flow - note the use of `redeem_refresh_token` with the `service_resource_id` of the service you want to access.

 ```python
 import onedrivesdk